VITObelgium/URGENT_RiskManagementToolbox/README.md

 The full dev setup will:

-- Install Python 3.12 and create a virtual environment with `uv`.
+- Install Python 3.12 and create a environments with `pixi`.
 - Install LaTeX and TeXstudio for docs.
 - Install Docker and verify it.
 - Install all Python dev dependencies and pre-commit hooks.